Contents of this chapter:

-Allows 'programmed' control for the universal trigger module, for example from the "Conditional Actions".
+Procedures and functions to control the universal trigger module, for example from the "Conditional Actions".

 Returns the difference between local time and UTC (i.e. "local time MINUS UTC"), measured in seconds.
 Useful to display date and time as local time instead of UTC.

 - val(<string> [, <format string> ] )